-Does the plumbing system in your Sacramento area home have issues?
-Is the system riddled with leaks, faults, and bad connections?
-Or, are you preparing to sell your old Sacramento home and are worried that antiquated pipes may be a sore point for potential buyers in a tough housing market?
-Maybe you just want to update the piping in your home to something new that meets the current California plumbing code.
+Does the plumbing system in your home have leaks, faults, and bad connections that need fixing?
+Are you preparing to sell your old Sacramento home and are worried that antiquated plumbing may be a sticking point for potential buyers?
+Or perhaps you just want to update the piping in your home to meet the current California plumbing code.

-Whatever the reason, you’ve decided to renew your home’s piping and take charge of critical home maintenance issues.
+Whatever the reason, you’ve decided to repipe your home and take charge of critical home maintenance issues.

 Identify the Locations of Your Pipes